ngolebiewski/game_steps/readme.md

 ## 07 Monster Time

 This game is boring without an adversary.
 Let's get some monsters in the maze.
-More collission detection, health, death state...
+More collision detection, health, death state...

+Lets also put in some

 ## GAMEPLAN...
 - IDEA: Make candles be an object to find.
 Less candles, less light and the view distance radius decreases.
 Always with a bit of flicker, maybe cool flame particles.
 Out of light?
 Search around in the darkness for a few seconds then...GAME OVER!